AdobeDocs/experience-manager-65.en/help/assets/video-profiles.md

     * Repeat steps 3 and 4 to add another parameter to your video encoding profile.
     * Near the upper-left corner of the page, tap **[!UICONTROL Save All]**.

-1. In the upper-left corner of the CRXDE Lite page, tap the **[!UICONTROL Back Home]** icon to return to AEM.
+1. In the upper-left corner of the CRXDE Lite page, tap the **[!UICONTROL Back Home]** icon to return to Experience Manager.

 ### Editing a video profile {#editing-a-video-encoding-profile}